Israel approves first new settlement in more than 20 years

 The United Nations Security Council passed a resolution in December condemning Israeli settlements constructed in the West Bank and East Jerusalem as illegal.
 These territories, occupied by the Israeli military since 1967, are where Palestinians plan to create their future state.

+United Nations chief António Guterres criticized the decision to build a new settlement.

+"The Secretary-General has consistently stressed that there is no Plan B for Israelis and Palestinians to live together in peace and security.
+He condemns all unilateral actions that, like the present one, threaten peace and undermine the two-state solution," a statement from Guterres' office said.

 There are 126 Israeli settlements in the West Bank (excluding East Jerusalem), according to the September 2016 report from the Israeli Central Bureau of Statistics.
-Geographically, these settlements are all across the West Bank.